 Staff working in children and young people’s services will always aim to work with schools and parent and carers to improve pupil attendance.
 However the local authority does have the responsibility to issue penalty notices following a referral from schools, who have requested a penalty to be issued because the absence of a pupil is unauthorised.

-- Where a pupil has missed at least 10 sessions (5 school days) due to unauthorised absence during a school term.
+- Where a pupil has an unauthorised absence during a school term.

 How do I pay and what happens if I don’t pay the penalty notice?

 Details of payment arrangements will be included on the penalty notice.
 The penalty must be paid in full, there are no options to pay in instalments.
 The penalty is £60 if paid within 21 days, increasing to £120 if paid between 21 and 28 days.